motiz007/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. 13-symbolic_link- creates a symbolik link of /bin/ls to _ls_
 15. 14-copy_html- copies html files to parent directory
 16. 100-lets_move- moves files with uppercase letters to /tmp/u
+17. 101-clean_emacs- deletes all files ending with ~